 📋Tips & FAQ's

-This is a pretty strait forward recipe but it's not great for making ahead of time.
+This is a pretty strait forward recipe but it’s not great for meal prep.
+Make it when you are ready to eat it- it’s quick.

 What's good to go with the Italian inspired Salmon Piccata?